 TRAIL SYSTEM MAINTENANCE

-Summer workouts start at the end of May.
-We make sure to clear debris (AND POLLEN) from the trails at least every 2-3 weeks.
-The trail system can be cleared in segments. rather than the entire system at one time.
+Summer conditioning starts at the end of May.
+We make sure to clear debris (AND POLLEN) from the trails.
+Frequency is about once every 2-3 weeks.
+The trail system can be cleared in segments, rather than the entire system at one time.

 2-3 WEEKS BEFORE RACE